Paratron/docEngine/docs/articles/en/1_inline-demos.md

 }:conf

 #Inline Demos
-Cosmo allows you to place JSON tags inside your markdown files to embed inline demos into your documents.
+DocEngine allows you to place JSON tags inside your markdown files to embed inline demos into your documents.

 The purpose of inline demos is to show your users features and examples of the documented